MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/how-to-guides/build-a-custom-model.md

 [!INCLUDE [applies to v4.0 v3.1 v3.0](../includes/applies-to-v40-v31-v30.md)]   ![blue-checkmark](../media/blue-yes-icon.png) [v2.1](?view=doc-intel-2.1.0&preserve-view=true)

-> [!IMPORTANT]
-> Custom generative model training behavior is different from custom template and neural model training.
-The following document covers training only for custom template and neural models.
-For guidance on custom generative, refer to [custom generative model](../train/custom-generative-extraction.md)

 Document Intelligence custom models require a handful of training documents to get started.
 If you have at least five documents, you can get started training a custom model.
 You can train either a [custom template model (custom form)](../train/custom-template.md) or a [custom neural model (custom document)](../train/custom-neural.md) or [custom template model (custom form)](../train/custom-generative-extraction.md).
 This document walks you through the process of training the custom models.

 ## Custom model input requirements